oyebiyisunday/Front-End-Using-React-/README.md

 # Front-End-Using-React-
-This Project was deployed Using AWS Amplify
+This is a project to be deployed using AWS Amplify